RuneSchool/RuneSchool.github.io/_posts/2023-11-1-about-the-system.md

 | ᛤ    | Double-Calc |            | /k/                   | <span style="color:green"> /k/ </span> |
 | ![Catrinity font V](/assets/images/Catrinity-V.png) | Double-Feoh   |                   |                       | <span style="color:red"> /v/ </span> |

-If we accept the doubled consonants changing the vowel sound before it, then the only real changes to research the reasonableness of are Double-Feoh, ᚣ, ᛠ, ᛟ, ᛇ, ᛉ, ᛡ, and ᚷ.
+If we accept the doubled consonants system, then the only real changes to address are Double-Feoh, ᚣ, ᛠ, ᛟ, ᛇ, ᛉ, ᛡ, and ᚷ.

 To go over these quickly:

-- Double-Feoh is applying the same idea behind ᛣ to ᚠ
+- **Double-Feoh** is applying the same idea behind ᛣ to ᚠ
-- ᚣ originally made a /y(ː)/ sound in Old English.
-This sound [only exists very rarely in the GOOSE lexical set](https://en.wikipedia.org/wiki/Close_front_rounded_vowel#Occurrence) for some accents.
-A similar sound (/ʉ/) [also appears in the MOUTH lexical set](https://ecampusontario.pressbooks.pub/lexicalsets/chapter/16-mouth-lexical-set/#altpron) for some accents.
-For this reason, this rune takes the MOUTH vowel.
+- **ᚣ** originally made a /y(ː)/ sound in Old English.
+This sound [only exists very rarely in the GOOSE lexical set](https://en.wikipedia.org/wiki/Close_front_rounded_vowel#Occurrence) for some accents today (a similar sound /ʉ/ [also appears in the MOUTH lexical set](https://ecampusontario.pressbooks.pub/lexicalsets/chapter/16-mouth-lexical-set/#altpron) for some accents).
+In Old English, you could hear /y:/ in the word [cow](https://en.wiktionary.org/wiki/cy#Pronunciation) which is part of the MOUTH lexical set today.
+The idea is that this sound evolved into the MOUTH set, and for this reason, ᚣ takes the MOUTH vowel.
-- ᛠ TODO
+- **ᛠ** TODO
-- ᛟ originally made a /ø/ sound in Old English.
+- **ᛟ** originally made a /ø/ sound in Old English.
 The closest sound to this in Modern English is the way that [some English accents](https://en.wikipedia.org/wiki/Close-mid_front_rounded_vowel#Occurrence) pronounce the NURSE lexical set.
-So this run takes that lexical set.
+So this rune takes that lexical set.
-- ᛇ TODO
+- **ᛇ** TODO
-- Old English didn't have a known sound for ᛉ despite keeping it in their Rune rows.
-Going back to the Elder Futhark (consideration #3), this had a /z/ sound
+- Old English didn't have a known sound for **ᛉ** despite keeping it in their Rune rows.
+Some think that it made the sound of /ks/ like the latin "x", but it is unsure.
+Going back to the Elder Futhark (consideration #3), this had a /z/ sound, so we just keep that sound.
-- If we say that ᛡ went through metathesis and became /oj/, we can use this for the CHOICE, PRICE, and FACE lexical sets
+- If we say that **ᛡ** went through [metathesis](https://en.wikipedia.org/wiki/Metathesis_(linguistics)) and became /oj/, we can use this for the CHOICE, PRICE, and FACE lexical sets
-- ᚷ TODO
+- **ᚷ** TODO

 Here is a list of [attested runic combinations](https://en.wikipedia.org/wiki/Anglo-Saxon_runes#Combinations_and_digraphs) and their sound in Modern English Futhorc.
 Note that not all sounds would even make sense for Modern English: